Does Chiropractic Work?

 Chiropractic – The Science

 As much as media figures like Arnold Schwarzenegger, Madonna, Mel Gibson and so on have raised the profile of chiropractic by publicly endorsing it, that’s probably not going to impress many people without being convinced by the science.
 (By the way, Chris once treated a famous Hollywood star- honest!).
 Chiropractic will not be suitable for every patient that comes through our doors and it won’t help every ailment.
 But the fact is most regular patients visit because, “it just works” for them and that’s good enough as far as they are concerned.
 However, there is good, solid scientific evidence, as opposed to anecdotal, that may convince the sceptic.
-Little wonder that the NHS is now introducing Chiropractic on a limited basis in certain parts of the country – though with limited resources this may not expand further.
+As recently as March 2018 there was a breakthrough paper published in The Lancet no less that extolled the virtues of non-invasive techniques such as chiropractic, particularly for low back pain.

 - Bronfort, G., Haas, M., Evans, R., Kawchuk, G., Dagenais, S. (2008).
 Evidence-informed management of chronic low back pain with spinal manipulation and mobilization.
 Spine Journal, 8(1), 213-225.
 See here.